Here is a Hello World code:

 - The

-data type is used to represent single characters.
-That includes the keys on a keyboard that are used to produce text.char
+chardata type is used to represent single characters.
+That includes the keys on a keyboard that are used to produce text.charis short for character and can represent a single character.- All

 Variable